sborms/cyclingsimilarity.com/README.md

 - `poetry add $(cat requirements.txt)` (adds dependencies to the `pyproject.toml` file and downloads them) or `poetry install` (simply install all dependencies, for instance when you cloned the repository)
     - Alternatively, add all packages manually using `poetry add <package_name>`
 - `poetry shell` to activate the virtual environment
-    - Run `exit` to exit the virtual environment
+    - Run `exit` to get out of the virtual environment
 - `pre-commit install`

 For files like `Makefile`, `.pre-commit-config.yaml`, and the `Dockerfile`s you can copy over the contents and modify where needed.
 The other folders are populated with the required data, notebooks, scripts, dependencies and other useful files.
 Apart from the top bit, the `.gitignore` is the Python template from GitHub.